Motorhome Tips for Beginners

-We learnt many things in that year to follow and here are a few driving and motorhome tips that we want to share.
-They fall into the ‘that would have been good to know‘ category for those embarking on your first motorhome trip, campervan trip or recreational vehicle (RV) trip.
+We learnt many things in that year to follow.
+This motorhome advice includes driving and motorhome tips and tricks that fall into the ‘that would have been good to know‘ category.
+It will be a great help to those of you embarking on your first RV, campervan or motorhome road trip.

 Top Motorhome Tips for Beginners

 1. Use a GPS Navigator

 Using a GPS Navigator saves a lot of hassle, but remember to pre-load your device with the countries you intend to visit.

 Also, make sure that it is up to date.
 New roads are being built all the time, and it doesn’t help if your navigator is trying to take you along roads that no longer exist.

 Our TomTom allowed us to enter the type of vehicle that we were driving, a motorhome and not a car, and also the van’s physical dimensions.
 This can prevent you from being directed under bridges that you won’t fit under and roads that are too narrow.
 This helped keep us out of harm’s way most of the time!

 One of the top motorhome tips: You can also set up the Navigator to avoid toll roads which can save you a heap of money and take you on a more scenic route.
 Win, win!

 To plan our journey and log points of interest along the way we used a free map app – MAPS.ME, which is simple to download and run on an iPad, iPhone or Android device.
 More importantly, the app can be used offline (without an active internet connection).

 Once the app is downloaded, you then need to download the area and/or country of the maps you intend to use.
 This is done within the software settings.
 You can download as many areas or countries as you want with the only limitation being the available memory on your device.
 It’s all free!